TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 ========================================================
 The ratio of two odds is called the odds ratio.

+insert explanations here

 Intepreting the parameters of logistic regression
 ========================================================
-Example of how to intepret the parameters of logistic regression as odds ratios
+Example of how to intepret the parameters of logistic regression as odds ratios here

 Cross-validation